dg82wi/SmartLogiLED/APP_MONITORING_USAGE.md

 - **Slow response**: Check if antivirus is scanning the executable repeatedly

 ## Future Enhancements
-- **GUI Profile Management**: Visual interface for adding/editing app profiles
+- **GUI Profile Management**: Visual interface for adding/editing app profiles with priority control
 - **Individual Key Highlighting**: Use `highlightKeys` and `appHighlightColor` for specific key customization
 - **Export/Import Profiles**: Save/load profile configurations to/from files
 - **Conditional Profiles**: Time-based or condition-based profile activation
 - **Integration with Other RGB Devices**: Support for mice, headsets, and other peripherals
+- **Manual Priority Override**: User control over which app takes precedence

 ## Thread Safety Details
-The application uses several thread safety mechanisms:
+The application uses several enhanced thread safety mechanisms:
 - **Mutex Protection**: `appProfilesMutex` protects all profile operations
 - **Copy Functions**: Thread-safe data access via `GetAppColorProfilesCopy()`
 - **Atomic Operations**: Simple state checks use atomic reads where possible
 - **Isolated Registry Access**: Configuration operations are separated from real-time monitoring
+- **State Synchronization**: Profile state changes are properly synchronized across threads

 ---

 **Note**: All app profiles are automatically saved to the Windows registry and will persist across application restarts.
 The monitoring system is designed to be efficient and responsive while maintaining system stability and performance.
+The most recently activated app priority system ensures intuitive behavior when working with multiple monitored applications.